Ingwersaft/James/README.md

 to access the javadoc for the given version.

 ## Known Problems
- * all chats don't retry calls in case of errors
+ * chat interaction without retries in case of errors